arslanmd/F_CKu/README.md

 # F_CKμ
 A slightly optimizing brainf*ck interpreter in approx. 500 lines of x86-64 assembly (AT&amp;T/GAS).
-Tested on Arch and Debian 9.
+Tested on Arch and Debian 9 & Windows LXSS Ubuntu.
 Obviously not portable.

 ## Compiling
 ```sh